Updated August 7, 2023

 While pebbly beaches abound in Croatia, the small Kvarner Gulf island of Rab has been blessed with 22 sandy beaches within a 90sq km area.
 Head up to the Lopar peninsula and chill out on the sands of Livačina Beach, which is near its more famous neighbour, Paradise Beach.

 This is a beach fit for a queen – aptly enough, as that’s what the name means.
-This sandy beach goes on for three kilometres and has a long shallow section that makes it a safe bet for small children.
+The sandy beach goes on for 3km (1.8 miles) and has a long shallow section that makes it a safe bet for small children.
 Once you’ve had a good splash about, give your skin a treat by wallowing in the medicinal mud that’s right behind the beach.

-Nin is an enchanting little town on its own islet that’s only 500 metres in diameter and is connected to Croatia’s mainland via a 16th-century stone bridge.
+Nin is an enchanting little town on its own islet that’s only 500m in diameter and is connected to Croatia’s mainland via a 16th-century stone bridge.

-You’ll soon adapt to the island’s slow and relaxed pace, and make time to explore the wonders of the Telašćica nature park on the southern tip of the island.
+You’ll soon adapt to the island’s slow and relaxed pace, and make time to explore the wonders of Telašćica Nature Park on the southern tip of the island.
 It’s easy to get the ferry to Zadar, where you can wander round the city’s Roman ruins and discover its medieval and Renaissance architecture.

 In addition to its beaches, Vis makes some of Croatia’s most desirable wines, so find the time for a tour of the island’s family-run vineyards.
 Look out for Roki’s, which does fantastic food as well as wine.